Saint Nicolai Culture Centre

 Municipality of Kolding & LOA Foundation

 The five houses include the Cinema House and Café, Heritage House, Children´s Culture House, Arts House and Music House.
-The main strategy for the conversion was conceived in collaboration with the landscape architect: Connect the five buildings, each very different in material and volume, by using corten steel consistently throughout the project for all new additions.
+The main strategy for the conversion was conceived in collaboration with the landscape architect: Connect the five buildings, each of which are very different in material and volume, by using corten steel consistently throughout the project for all new additions.

-As part of The Saint Nicolai Cultural Centre, the Children’s Culture House offers open, imaginative workshops and small scale hideaways.
+As part of The Saint Nicolai Cultural Centre, the Children’s Culture House offers open, imaginative workshops and small-scale hideaways.

 With spatial variations defined by colour, ceiling height and spatial elements, children may stumble upon “The Theatre Cave”, “The Cloud” and “The Jungle” - giving them the opportunity to move between different modes and moods, from silence to noise, from play to contemplation and from light to dark.